mphemming/AWS-Project-2-StaticWebsite/README.md

 ## Intro

-This is a repository that will contain code and steps for hosting a website using AWS S3.
+This is a repository that will contain code and steps for hosting a simple website using AWS S3, and setting up a login system to access a private webpage.

 Project progress can be tracked here: [https://github.com/users/mphemming/projects/2/views/1](https://github.com/users/mphemming/projects/3/views/1)